 “Christians are made, not born” (Tertullian).
 This unit explores with ecumenical sensitivity the origin, history and meaning of the processes involved in persons becoming Christians.
-The unit begins by briefly exploring insights drawn from cultural anthropology and ritual studies regarding the significance attached to initiation.
-On this basis, the unit then follows two lines of inquiry.
-The first represents an historical survey, charting the practices of Christian initiation in the early Church and the subsequent emergence of the three separate sacraments of initiation: baptism, confirmation and Eucharist.
-The second line of inquiry investigates the sacraments of initiation as they stand in the post-Vatican II Catholic Church, paying particular attention to the RCIA, continuing debates surrounding different approaches to the sacraments of initiation and finally, the significance of the Eucharist as both the high point of the journey of faith for persons joining the Church and as the repeatable and ongoing sacrament of Christian initiation.
+The unit: explores insights drawn from cultural anthropology and ritual studies regarding the significance attached to initiation; historically charts the practices of Christian initiation in the early Church and the subsequent emergence of the three separate sacraments of initiation: baptism, confirmation and Eucharist; investigates the sacraments of initiation in the post-Vatican II Catholic Church, reflecting on debates surrounding different approaches and on the significance of the Eucharist.

 Unit code: CT2350Y